How we calculate the food waste figure

 Scope and Definitions

-The methodology outlined below is used to calculate the total tonnes of food wasted in our UK operations in the full Tesco financial year 2015/16.
-The information provided is in conformance with the (soon-to-be-released) Food Loss and Waste Accounting Standard (FLW Standard).
-(1)
+The methodology outlined below is used to calculate the total tonnes of food wasted in our UK operations in the full Tesco financial year 2016/17.
+The information provided is in conformance with the Food Loss and Waste Accounting Standard (FLW Standard).

-The published figure represents the food wasted in our full financial year 2015/2016.
-This year this includes 52 weeks, from 1st March 2015 to 27th February 2016 inclusive, compared to 53 weeks in our previous financial year.
+The published figure represents the food wasted in our full financial year 2016/2017.
+This year this includes 52 weeks, from 28th February 2016 to 25th February 2017 inclusive.

 Store Location and Type

 The calculation only covers our operations.
-Therefore, waste arising at our suppliers’ sites is not included.
+Therefore, waste arising at our suppliers’ sites and from third party counters in Tesco stores is not included.

 Food Waste Definition